jdcloudcom/en/documentation/Management/CloudEvents/Operation-Guide/CreateRule.md

 ## Event Destination Setting

-1. Select **Restart API of Virtual Machines and Email API** according to demands
+1. Select **Restart API of Virtual Machines, Email API and Function Service API** according to demands

 2. Select one Virtual Machine or a designated contact group from the designated region